Curing a Developmental Disorder: The mTOR Pathway and TSC

 Origins of My Research Interest

-For several years, my work was centered on the neurodevelopmental disorder Tuberous Sclerosis Complex (TSC).
 During my postdoctoral fellowship at Yale University, I performed in utero and neonatal electroporation by injecting plasmid DNA into the lateral ventricles of the brain.
 I became interested in the idea that the CSF of the ventricles might also contain endogenous molecules that control brain development.
-I attended a meeting on PTEN at Cold Spring Harbor Laboratory, where I first encountered EV research in the context of prostate cancer.
-A seminal study on glioma EV RNA as a novel mechanism of intercellular communication further piqued my interest.
+I attended a meeting on PTEN at Cold Spring Harbor Laboratory, where I first encountered extracellular vesicle biology research in the context of prostate cancer.
 I hypothesized that EVs could play a role in brain development and initiated studies to test this idea, starting with an analysis of EVs in the developing CSF.

 Investigating EVs in Brain Development